Said-Akbar/Data-science/Udemy_MySQL/README.md

 This folder will contain exercises on MySQL.
-I am taking a great online course at Udemy: [link to the course](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/)
+I am taking a great online course on Udemy: [link to the course](https://www.udemy.com/course/sql-mysql-for-data-analytics-and-business-intelligence/)